michaeluno/admin-page-framework/readme.txt

 )
 `

-For meta box and widget form fields (as they have a slightly different styling than generic admin pages), ` array(
+For meta box and widget form fields (as they have slightly different styling than generic admin pages), ` array(
     'field_id'          => 'submit_in_meta_box',